Life-and-Crypto/Contributions/Sentinel/README.md

 ### Mainnet

-We became a validator on December 12, 2024.
+We became a [validator](https://x.com/lifeandcrypto_/status/1872022834392048119) on December 26, 2024.
 We actively participate in voting and monitor the timely upgrade of the network.

 ### Governance